yao-yun/neodb/README.md

   + login with other Fediverse server account and import social graph
     * supported servers: Mastodon/Pleroma/Firefish/GoToSocial/Pixelfed/friendica/Takahē
   + share collections and reviews to Fediverse ~~and Twitter~~ feed
-  + ActivityPub support is under active development
+  + ActivityPub support
-    * NeoDB users can interact with users on other ActivityPub services like Mastodon and Pleroma
+    * NeoDB users can follow and interact with users on other ActivityPub services like Mastodon and Pleroma
-    * NeoDB instances communicate via an extended version of ActivityPub
+    * NeoDB instances communicate with each other via an extended version of ActivityPub
-    * NeoDB instances may share public rating and reviews with relays
+    * NeoDB instances may share public rating and reviews with a default relay
     * implementation is based on [Takahē](https://jointakahe.org/) server
 - Other
   + i18n/language support are planned